hiohlan/mnc/README.md

 There are 3 methods depending on your system and needs:
 ## ➊ Using `setxkbmap` (for the current X session only)
 Best if you don’t have superuser privileges or don’t want to touch system files
+>⚠️ Note: This method currently does not work for the author when using GNOME Shell on Wayland.
+Please consider the next method instead.
+If you know a workaround — your contribution would be most appreciated!
 1. Install to your user directory:
     ```
     mkdir -p $HOME/.xkb/symbols;